Experienced Buffalo Orthodontists Providing Orthodontic Strategies for Sleep Apnea Treatment

 Is Sleep Apnea Dangerous?

-Sleep apnea can be dangerous.
+Sleep apnea can be very dangerous, and potentially fatal.
 It deprives our bodies of the oxygen we need to function properly.
 When this happens, we suffer more than a poor night’s sleep or fatigue during the day.
 Untreated, sleep apnea can cause numerous health problems.
 Sometimes, the symptoms of sleep apnea are signs of an underlying health condition.

 Another complication of untreated sleep apnea is diabetes.
 Although there’s not a direct link between the two at this time, the common symptom of obesity is a link between the two diseases.
 Many healthcare professionals believe that lack of sleep can cause you to become insulin resistant.
 Insulin resistance is a warning sign of the onset of diabetes in the future.